The Combe Raleigh Offset Centre Fed Antenna, design and build

 1 - 30 Mhz Band Scan

 I still can't get over the difference between the two antennas, obviously, the polarisation should account for -3dB but the signal meter on my FT-2000 tells me otherwise.
-I note the difference in audio more than the signal strength, and sometimes the signal is lower in quantative terms but better in most transmission reception.
+I note the difference in audio more than the signal strength, and sometimes the signal is lower in quantitative terms but better in most signal quality reception.
 I will work with the antenna more over 2020 to get a feel for performance outbound.
 It feels better from the number of stations responding to my FT8 CQ calls anyway.